onzfonz/comp227/src/content/0/en/part0a.md

 Excuses for professional activities must be approved by the instructor in advance.
 Late assignments other than the individual exercises will be deducted 15% per day and will not be accepted beyond 1 week late.

+Individual exercises will follow a different policy.
+Exercises are broken into Canvas assignments.
+Students must submit one part before unlocking subsequent parts.
+There is no late penalty to submit a part.
+However, there is a cap on how many individual exercises can be submitted in a given week, which is 10% more than the regular workload.
+This means that falling behind greatly will impact your chances of finishing all of the exercises for credit.
+Your focus on that point with the individual exercises should be to focus on your current understanding.
+All work will have a hard cutoff that will be outlined in Canvas.

 #### Individual Work and Collaboration

 Computer professionals usually work in a cooperative environment, yet proper assessment requires that work be done by individuals.